Home

-Lambrusco wine has two connotations, that of a red wine grape and that of an Italian wine made from the grape.
+Lambrusco has two connotations, that of a red wine grape and that of an Italian wine made from the grape.

 The grape originates from four specific zones in Emilia-Romagna and one zone in Lombardy.
 The grape has been with us a long time with records indicating that as early as Roman times it was highly valued because of its productivity anf high yields.